Tony Trewavas: Research

 Plant behaviour is simply the response of plants to environmental problems or change.
 His main research contribution as the leader of the Edinburgh Molecular Signalling Group, has been in the role of calcium in signal transduction during plant development.

 Although Trewavas has done significant research of plant molecular mechanisms and signaling, his true fascination was with whole plant behaviour.
 In 1972 he picked up a book titled General Systems Theory by Ludwig von Bertalanffy about systems theory, which would have a profound influence on this view of biology.
 It dictated that biology was constructed from systems or network which were all interconnected and these connections gave rise to novel properties of organisms and populations.
 At a time when most scientists, including himself, were reductionists, this approach was very controversial.
 Trewavas's articles with his new perspective were ridiculed, and even led to his promotion being temporarily blocked.
-His inspiration to pursue plant intelligence came from Barbara McClintock, who he mentions multiple times in his 2014 book Plant Behaviour and Intelligence.
+His inspiration to pursue plant intelligence came from Barbara McClintock, who he mentions in his 2014 book Plant Behaviour and Intelligence.
+In the book Trewavas defined intelligence as "quite simply the capacity for problem solving" and using this definition he argued that all organisms including plants act intelligently within their environment.

 He is a past or present member of the editorial boards of the publications, Trends in Plant Science, Botanica Acta, Plant Physiology, What's New in Plant Physiology, The Biochemical Journal, Molecular Plant, Plant Signaling and Behavior, Plant, Cell & Environment.

 Evidence to Parliament

-Professor Trewavas submitted written evidence to the Science and Technology Select Committee of the UK Parliament in April 2013.
+Trewavas submitted written evidence to the Science and Technology Select Committee of the UK Parliament in April 2013.
 He summarized his evidence as follows: